ULEZ expansion 2023 – latest news and map

 For full terms and conditions of the flagship TfL ULEZ scrappage scheme, consult the TfL website.

-Is the congestion zone expanding?
+Is the Congestion Zone expanding?

-The congestion charge is set at £15 per day for residents within the zone, and drivers who enter the zone during the following hours: 07:00-18:00 Mon-Fri, 12:00-18:00 Sat-Sun and bank holidays.
-No charge between Christmas Day and New Year’s Day bank holiday (inclusive).
+The Congestion Charge is set at £15 per day for residents within the zone, and drivers who enter the zone during the following hours: 07:00-18:00 Mon-Fri, 12:00-18:00 Sat-Sun and bank holidays.
+There is no charge between Christmas Day and New Year’s Day bank holiday (inclusive).
+At the time of writing, there is no further proposed change to the Congestion Zone, which is still a small area in Central London.

 Was the ULEZ expansion delayed?